mwherman2000/BlueToqueTools/README.md

 - !green  = ***did:example:green
 - !blue   = ***did:example:blue
 - !colors = display a list of the registered did:color DID Objects
-- !help   = redisplay this list of command shortcuts
-- help    = display a list of top-level commands
 ```

 ### Screenshot